airbrake/airbrake/README_FOR_HEROKU_ADDON.md

 ### Rails 3.x

-Add the hoptoad_notifier gem to your Gemfile.
+Add the hoptoad_notifier and heroku gems to your Gemfile.
 In Gemfile:

     gem 'hoptoad_notifier'
+    gem 'heroku'

 Then from your project's RAILS_ROOT, run: